 It seemed fitting that after Zach and I wrapped up our final Community Chickens podcast episode that I name my new chickens after the Golden Girls!
 That was a suggestion of Zach’s on the show.
 You may have gotten a glimpse of my chicken coop in my previous post regarding Bruce.
 Here’s a […]Read more »

 IT STARTED LIKE ANY OTHER CHORE TIME When chickens are given the option, they prefer to be out rooming amongst the yard.
 Working hard at capturing bugs and munching upon the grass.
 Have you ever really thought about what it must feel like to be a chicken, that’s cooped up all day every day?
 Even […]Read more »

 This coming June will be 2 years since starting my first flock of chicken(s) here on 25 Acres.
 Even though there has been a slow down to the number of “firsts” I’m experiencing, it still doesn’t make it any less shocking when weird things happen.
 Recently, I started supplementing the chicken dust bathing area with […]Read more »

-My grandmother born October 1928, grew up on her grandparent’s farm in Craigsville, West Virginia.
-One of eight children, life was not always easy.
+My grandmother, born in October 1928, grew up on her grandparent’s farm in Craigsville, West Virginia.
 Her childhood began alongside The Great Depression.
-As one of the middle children, her responsibilities were many around the farm.
+As one of the middle children, she had many responsibilities around the farm.
 Some of her earliest memories are of the animals on the farm, especially the chickens.
 My grandmother has loved […]Read more »